wp-plugins/bootstrap-widget-styling/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Added "Custom Menu" widget Bootstrap styling.
+The widget looks better when it has only one level of navigation.

 = 1.0.2 =
 * Fixed bug where warning appeared in strict mode.
 * Integration with the plugin "Adapter Widget Rows."